BC46/FLSharp/README.md

 - Fixed a bug that causes the client to not send the correct engine state of the player's ship to the server.
 - Fixed a bug that causes set waypoints to be cleared despite the player being in a different system.
 - Fixed a bug for the `one_shot_sound` not playing when firing multi-barrel launchers.
+- Fixed a bug for the ammo not decrementing correctly when firing multi-barrel launchers.
 - When playing on a server, ensure the client sends an update:
     - at least every 2 seconds;
     - when engine kill has been toggled;